Module 1 – Section 1.2

 Watch the Lesson

-A quiet, slow-paced explanation designed to help you feel the concept, not just understand it.
+A quiet, slow-paced explanation designed to be felt, not just understood.

 Lesson Summary